VisualNeuroscience-UH/CxSystem/docs/config_tutorial.rst

 	row_type,receptor,pre_syn_idx,post_syn_idx,syn_type
 	S,ge,0,1[C]0ba,STDP

-By default the probability of the synaptic connections are determined based on the distance between the neurons, which depends on sparseness and ilam variables in the brian2_obj_namespaces module.
+By default the probability of the synaptic connections are determined based on the distance between the neurons, which depends on sparseness and ilam variables in the physiology configuration file.
 In case the maximum probability of the connection should be overwritten, [p] tag can be used.
 In the following example the maximum probability of the connection is overwritten as 0.06 (6%):

 ::